pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT23/README.md

 2. *Activation Phase:* The relay module activates the LED bulb upon detecting motion.
 3. *Deactivation Phase:* The system turns off the light after a predefined interval of no motion.
 4. *Dashboard Integration:* Energy efficiency statistics and conservation data are visualized on the customer endpoint dashboard.

 ---

+## Contribution to SDGs
+This project aligns with the following *United Nations Sustainable Development Goals (SDGs):*

+1. *SDG 7: Affordable and Clean Energy*
+   - Enhances energy efficiency by automating lighting systems and reducing unnecessary consumption.
+2. *SDG 9: Industry, Innovation, and Infrastructure*
+   - Demonstrates innovation in infrastructure through the use of IoT and adaptive technology.
+3. *SDG 11: Sustainable Cities and Communities*
+   - Supports sustainable urban development by reducing environmental impact.
+4. *SDG 12: Responsible Consumption and Production*
+   - Promotes efficient energy usage and reduces waste.
+5. *SDG 13: Climate Action*
+   - Contributes to global efforts in mitigating climate change by reducing energy waste.

+---

+## Future Enhancements
+- Integration with voice-controlled assistants (e.g., Alexa, Google Assistant).
+- Advanced analytics to predict energy consumption trends.
+- Solar-powered lighting to further enhance sustainability.

+---